 In order not to be regulated as an investment company under the Investment Company Act, unless we can qualify for an exclusion, we must ensure that we are engaged primarily in a business other than investing, reinvesting or trading of securities and that our activities do not include investing, reinvesting, owning, holding or trading "investment securities" constituting more than 40% of our assets (exclusive of U.S. government securities and cash items) on an unconsolidated basis.
 Our business will be to identify and complete a business combination and thereafter to operate the post-transaction business or assets for the long term.
-We do not plan to buy businesses or assets with a view to resale or profit from their resale.
-We do not plan to buy unrelated businesses or assets or to be a passive investor.
+We do not plan to buy businesses or assets or to be a passive investor.